sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Design QA feedback on the code monitoring creation and list pages is addressed.
     - (Loïc) Starting points for code monitoring are documented
 - **Work log:**
+    - 2020-12-04 (stefan): The backend is ready for v1 of code monitoring.
+I have already created a couple of code monitors on Cloud and emails are sent as expected.
+I removed the unsubscribe link in the email by updating a rule on Mailchimp.
     - 2020-12-04 (stefan): I made good progress this week.
 Locally, code monitoring works as expected including sending emails.
 I am currently splitting up the changes in smaller chunks to make the updates more reviewable.
 I don't expect to have enough time to implement a custom "unsubscribe", so we will go with Mailchimp (just like saved searches).
 Since Mailchimp adds the unsubscribe footer automatically, we have to make a minor adjustment to the design of the email template.
 I plan to spend the next week fixing minor bugs, increasing test coverage, and improving code quality.

 ### Documentation clean up and content